 In 2008-2009, REF developed a pilot project, Recipe for Success, a community effort to promote literacy, healthy eating, and food-related careers through cooking activities.
 The program focused on third, seventh, and ninth graders in the Rochester City School District.
 Curriculum developed for the project continues to be available.

 2008-2009 also saw two partnership with the Victor-based Buddies, Bridges and Brains, one in which suburban classrooms partnered with city classrooms to promote learning and positive interactions, and a book distribution project in which books and blankets were given to nearly 4,000 young students at the holidays.

 In 2009, REF launched its competitive book application process called Teachers' Choice.
 Educators working with city school students can apply for up to 200 books apiece.
-This continuing program has awarded 4,500 books to creative, teacher-led literacy projects.
+This continuing program has awarded thousands of books to students through creative, teacher-led literacy projects.

 In June 2010, REF began a collaboration with the Rochester Chapter of the National Academy Foundation.
 With local businesses, including the Rochester Red Wings, ESL Federal Credit Union, and many others, REF has helped coordinate a quality summer internship program for city students.